OhLeMatt/COM418-2022-CMProject/README.md

 #### Parameters
 The scale suggestion can be personalised under the following parameters:
-* Normalize accuracy: TODO explain this
+* Normalize accuracy: normalizes the accuracy of the scale suggestions (best becomes 100%, worst 0%).
 ![normalize accuracy demo](images/normacc_small.gif)

-* Weighted by Beat Importance: idem
+* Weighted by Beat Importance: weight the suggestion by beat importance.
+For example in 4/4 time, the importance is as such: **ONE** two **three** four where the one has the highest importance, the three slightly less, and the two and four have about the same, lesser importance.

 ![weighted](images/weighted.gif)